 Single-cup machines such as Keurig, Bunn Pods, and Flavia dispense one cup of coffee per brew.
 The benefit of using a single cup machine is that employees have a variety of different brands and coffee blends to choose from.
 K-cups may be used in any Keurig machine, so different machines such as Bunn Pods or Flavia might be a better choice to prevent items from going home.
 These single cup options have a higher cost-per-cup than traditional drip-brewers, but the ease of use and variety of coffee selections can make a single cup machine the perfect solution for your office.

-Traditional drip-brewers, like the well-known Bunn models, are the most cost-effective option when considering the type of machine for your office.
+Traditional drip-brewers, like the well-known Bunn models, are the most cost-effective option when considering the type of machine for your office coffee stations.
 Fractional-pack (frac pack) packets are poured into the brew basket with a filter to make a pot of coffee.
 These pre-measured packets ensure a perfect cup of coffee every time with little waste.
 Drip-brewers have several different types of dispensers.
 They may use glass pots or glass pots with metal bottoms combined with a warming plate to ensure your coffee stays hot.
 Thermal carafes provide another option where these insulated containers remain hot and do not need warming plates.
 We carry many popular brands of frac packs as well as our own private roast, Anthony’s, which tastes delicious and is cost-effective.

 SPACE, POWER, WATER

 It is also important to consider the building’s location for your coffee services.
-You will need to choose a convenient area that workers can easily access.
+You will need to choose a convenient area that workers can easily access as their breakroom coffee station.
 How much space do you have available?
 Pour-over machines will require more clearance to pour the water into the unit than plumbed-in machines.
 A Cafection bean to cup machine will require the most space due to the machine’s height and the extra room required to pour the coffee beans in.
 Also, cabinets above the countertop can sometimes present a space issue.
 Is there a water source in this area?
 While some machines do not require a water source, other machines do need to be connected to a water line.
 Will this space have enough power for the coffee brewers you choose?
 Most units use 110 volts but the amperage may be different from unit to unit.
 Each unit has a spec sheet that states its power requirements.

 COFFEE BRANDS AND BLENDS FOR THE OFFICE